SAP/ai-sdk-js/packages/orchestration/README.md

 const responseContent = response.getContent();
 ```

-`response.getContent()` is a convenience method that parses the response and returns the model's output as a string.
+`getContent()` is a convenience method that parses the response and returns the model's output as a string.

 #### Customizing the Request Configuration